max2ma/FinancialModels_AmazonF1/README.md

 -s	 |  initial price of the stock (100)
 -k       |  strike price for the option (110)

-Note: some of the simulation parameters, namely the number of random number generators, the number of simulations running in parallel for a given RNG and the number of time steps, are set, for the sake of efficiency, as compile-time constants in ***"blackScholes.cpp"***.
+Note: some of the simulation parameters, namely the number of random number generators, the number of simulations running in parallel for a given RNG and the number of time steps, are set, for the sake of efficiency, as compile-time constants in **blackScholes.cpp**.

 Parameter |  information
 :-------- | :---